08/11/2024

 Launched at the Small Publishers Fair, Conway Hall, Holborn, London, UK (27-28 October 2023).

-In the public collections of: Tate Britain, Bodleian Libraries – Special Collections, British Library, Wellcome Collection, Winchester School of Art Library: Special Collections and Manchester Metropolitan University Library All Saints.
+In the public collections of: Tate Britain, Bodleian Libraries – Special Collections, British Library, Wellcome Collection, Winchester School of Art Library: Special Collections, Manchester Metropolitan University Library All Saints, Scottish National Gallery of Modern Art Library, Edinburgh and Victoria and Albert Museum: National Art Library, London.

 All copies numbered and signed by Ambeck Design, 2023.